Latent Profile Analysis

 Upon completing this course, participants will

-• understand the conceptual and theoretical background on LPA, and other mixture models and person-centered analyses
+• understand the conceptual and theoretical background on LPA, and other mixture models

 • know how to make informed choices when specifying, fitting, evaluating, interpreting, and troubleshooting LPA models

-• understand the basic ideas underpinning extensions to advanced applications of LPA models
+• understand the basic ideas underpinning extensions to advanced applications of LPA models which can include mediation, moderation, and/or conditional effects

 A certificate of completion from the Canadian Centre for Research Analysis and Methods is provided at the end of the course.